 Like I said before, I’m a great fan of albatrosses.
 However, most albatrosses are on the IUCN red list.
-Out of the 22 species, 15 are categorised as vulnerable or worse and 3 of them are critically endangered.
+Out of the 22 species, 15 are categorised as vulnerable or worse, and 3 of them are critically endangered.
 One of their problems is their long lifespan and the slow reproduction.
 These Wandering Albatrosses spent the first 5-8 years at sea before they return to their breeding grounds to find a partner and start breeding.
-In these 5-8 years a lot of things can happen.
-One of the big threats during this time is the long-line fishing.
-These ships drag very long lines behind them, with hooks at a certain interval.
+In these 5-8 years, a lot of things can happen.
+One of the significant threats during this time is the long-line fishing.
+These ships drag very long lines behind them, with hooks at a specific interval.
 When these lines are set, the albatrosses who follow the fishing ships see the bait and will try to catch the bait.
-This often results in them being caught by the hooks themselves and being dragged under water for a long time.
-As they follow ships regularly, like the bird above, the chances are quite high that this happens during the those first years, killing the animals before they can reproduce.
+This often results in them being captured by the hooks themselves and being dragged underwater for a long time.
+As they follow ships regularly, as the bird above, the chances are quite high that this happens during those first years, killing the animals before they can reproduce.

 When they start incubating, another problem occurs.
 Humans often accidentally introduced rats and mice to the breeding islands of these birds.
 As albatrosses are not used to having land predators around, they don’t try to avoid predation like that.
 This means the nests are easily accessible and the chicks don’t even know how to defend themselves (see here for a shocking video of mice eating an albatross chick alive).

 The last main problem is the amount of plastic in the sea.
 Albatrosses are quite opportunistic feeders, mainly feeding on krill and fish, but trying other things as they see it.
 This means they can swallow large amounts of plastic, that will accumulate in their stomachs, stopping them to eat more (see here for a video of the result of this).